 The deep web is no more unsafe than the regular Internet (this is why debates like Tor over VPN are obsolete.
 You should be using VPNs regardless).
-And you browse the deep web daily without realizing, when searching for an hotel night for example.
+And you browse the deep web daily without realizing when searching for a hotel night for example.
 Indeed, Google search can’t find the pages behind the websites’ search boxes.
 Therefore, you’re browsing the deep web when you get the hotels list and price!

 Furthermore, you might even be safer when using Tor (double safe when using the best VPN for Tor browser.
 Though keep in mind that the best VPN for Tor browser will probably not be Tor VPN free).
-Because it comes with a configuration to protect you against some of the privacy threats that a normal browser configurations would subject you to.
+Because it comes with a configuration to protect you against some of the privacy threats that normal browser configurations would subject you to.

 However, you never know where a link can lead you.
 So you should surf the deep web with caution.
 Because you don’t want to get into trouble while you’re just wasting some time on the Internet.
 Indeed, even if the deep web is open, most governmental agencies keep watching the activity on the deep web.